 How To Stay In Love: Goals To Set -- And Reach -- In Marriage

 You might be wondering if it is necessary to have goals in your marriage.
-Can setting goals help to ensure that you stay in love?
+Can setting goals help to ensure the success of long-term relationships?
 While there are few scientific studies or firm statistics surrounding the topic, setting goals, in general, allows an individual to strive for success.
 Setting a goal in marriage can have the same positive result, helping you to unite in a committed task to bring you closer together.
 Getting a grasp on goal setting is way to gain a greater understanding of the concept of marriage goals.
 Read on to find ways to set goals easily unattainable that will help you stay in love in your marriage.

 Getty/Halfpoint Images